dawsboss/COSC420/Proj1/Problem160/SingleFile/README.md

     ./main (OR) mpirun -n # ./main (OR) sbatch P160.sh

+## Analysis of the code:
+There is a time function in the code so the code will print how long it took when ran.
+But I will analyse the operation it takes.

+NOTE: I will be ignoring the cpp files operation I used this from one else.

+#### Main:
+The main it's self/excluding the factorial function is extremely simple.
+All it needs to do is give a unsigned long long number to foactorial receive a big Int and then print.
+So all in all a constant amount fo work.

+#### Factorial:
+    The number of operation is 22 + ( Fac/worldSize * 5 * 3*numofTrailingZeros ) + 4 + GatherAll + 3 + 2*worldSize + 1 + GatherV + worldsize*4*numofTrailingZeros + 1 + worldSize + 6

+This is in order so this may seem randly made but I went through the cod eline by line.
+I was not sure if we needed a dirrect counter but the number will change based on the number of node you will have.
+There will be more compuation done if you have mode nodes not from the calculation of factorial but from the setup and clean up of the numbers.
+The lasst loop of collecting wont run if there is on processor but the more there are the more nodes it needs to grab numbers from.

 ## Approach
 Initially thought that this problem would be ver easy and that it would be the easiest 60% problem.
 What I failed to realize is that the 1 trillion th factorial is 10^10^13.06317213025609 .
 In other words it is a massive number and to get it would not only take a ton of computations.
 What I did not take into consideration was how I was going to do the computations.
 The computations for factorial in it's self is extremely simple.
 Just multiply by the number you are taking and by all the numbers that follow it down to one.
 But for a computer this is hard because a computer can only hold such a large number.
 My end result turned into me using a Big Int library that turned the number into a string and did operations on it in c plus plus.
 Each proecessor gets different chunks of the factorial that is to be caculated and since multiplication is comunitive I multiply them all together in the end.
 Also as the multiplications are happening in each processor the results are being modded and stripped of all trailing zeros.
 This adds mroe time for one compuation but would aid in the fight for overflow and memory usage.